 Description

-This stereotype identifies a package as a Reference Model -- a package which contains the collection of UML Classes that can be constrained by the Archetypes in an Archetype Library.
-The Reference Model stereotype also allows the specification of the publisher, namespace and version of a Reference Model in a form compatible with a modeling language such as ADL.
+This stereotype identifies a package as a Reference Model -- a package containing the collection of UML Classes that can be constrained by the Archetypes in an Archetype Library.
+The Reference Model stereotype also allows the specification of the publisher, namespace, and version of a Reference Model in a form compatible with a modeling language such as ADL.

 Diagrams